Hosting the Nations

 2. Begin M-1 Visa Application Process

 Once your deposit is paid, you will receive I-20 form through the U.S. Postal Service.
-Please allow 8-10 business days to receive your papers. *The I-20 form cannot be sent to you by e-mail.
+Please allow up to 4 weeks to receive your papers. *The I-20 form cannot be sent to you by e-mail.

 3. Pay SEVIS Fee